submini/balatro-mod-index/mods/Aikoyori@Aikoyoris-Shenanigans/description.md

 Feel free to ask in [Discord Server](https://discord.gg/JVg8Bynm7k) for the mod or open an issue!

 ## Credits
-`@larantula_j` on Discord for their Maxwell's Notebook contribution
+`@larantula_l` on Discord for their Maxwell's Notebook contribution

 @nh_6574 for his Card UI code

 Balatro Discord for everything else